Jimmy-YMJ/pvalidator/README.md

 - Finally, you may need a flexible async validator for server side usage.

 ## Example
+Before you use a Promise, you may need to know the difference between `promise.then(onFulfilled, onRejected)` and `promise.catch(onRejected).then(onFulfilled)`.
+For the first example, only one of the callbacks will be executed.
+But for the second, `onFulfilled` will always be executed because the reject will be catched first.
 ```
 var Validator = require('pvalidator'),
   emailRule = require('pvalidator/rules/email'),